robmadole/jig/docs/source/index.rst

 Let's test our pep8-checker. `PEP8`_ is an endorsed style guide for writing Python code.
 Johann Rocholl `created a tool`_ that checks for compliance.

 Create a new file and put all of our imports on one line.
 This is contrary to PEP8.
+How dreadful.

 ::